ubinux/dnf/README.md

 Creating repo

   Note
-    - Because dnf-host reads configuration from `pwd`, please make sure the above steps are in the same directory same as you run init.
+    - Because dnf tui reads configuration from `pwd`, please make sure the above steps are in the same directory same as you run init.
-    - Dnf-host will save what you have done continuous until you run init again.
+    - Dnf tui will save what you have done continuous until you run init again.
 ```

 After init, then, you can manage packages by TUI or command line.

 ### 3.1.3 Manage packages in TUI

-  Dnf TUI(textual user interface) Function is developed for dnf-host.
+  Dnf TUI(textual user interface) Function is developed for dnf.
 With TUI, it is easy to customize rootfs of target.
   <br/>Note
   <br/>&emsp;- Please make sure your screen is at least 24 lines and 80 columns.
   <br/>&emsp;- In "Confirm" interface and "License" interface, you can use "←" or "→" to choose "Yes" or "No", and use "Enter" to confirm.
 "F4" can help you back to previous interface.

   By the following command you can enter the main interface of TUI.
   ```
-      $ dnf-host tui
+      $ dnf tui
         ┌────────────────────────┤ Select your operation ├─────────────────────────┐
         │                                                                          │
         │ Install  --->                                                            │